containeroo/cloudflare-operator/README.md

 - Manage Cloudflare DNS records using Kubernetes objects
 - Keep Cloudflare DNS records up to date
-- Udate your external IP address on Cloudflare DNS records
+- Update your external IP address on Cloudflare DNS records

 ## What can I do with cloudflare-operator?